Relationships

 bestFriendOf: Self->bestFriend

-This means that if person A is the best friend of person B, and then we change A's best friend to person C, B will no longer be A's best friend.
+This means that if person A is the best friend of person B, when we change A's best friend to person C, B will no longer be A's best friend.

 Many-to-one relations

-To declare a many-to-one relation, you need to use a collection of references, like an Array, a Set, a Bag, etc.
+To declare a many-to-one relation, you need to use a bag of references.

 type Person = {